deshmukhmanas/Masters-Project/README.md

-# Facial Emotion Recognition using Machine Learning
+# Facial Emotion Recognition using Machine Learning Algorithms

 ## 📌 Overview
 This project focuses on **Facial Emotion Recognition (FER)** using Machine Learning techniques.
 It predicts human emotions from facial images and compares the performance of two algorithms: